-In July 2021, North Carolina launched Medicaid managed care, changing how most people receive Medicaid, a health care program.
-With Medicaid managed care, North Carolina contracts with health plans, called managed care organizations (MCOs), to arrange for integrated and coordinated physical health, behavioral health and other health services for Medicaid and NC Health Choice beneficiaries.
+In July 2021, North Carolina launched Medicaid Managed Care, changing how most people receive Medicaid, a health care program.
+With Medicaid Managed Care, North Carolina contracts with health plans, called managed care organizations (MCOs), to arrange for integrated and coordinated physical health, behavioral health and other health services for Medicaid and NC Health Choice beneficiaries.

-As part of these transformation efforts, North Carolina will launch the CFSP - a single, statewide health plan - that will coordinate healthcare services, including physical health, behavioral health, pharmacy, long-term services and supports (LTSS), and Intellectual/ Developmental Disability (I/DD) services, as well as unmet health-related resource needs for Medicaid or NC Health Choice-enrolled children, youth and families served by the child welfare system.
+As part of the transformation efforts, North Carolina will launch the CFSP - a single, statewide health plan - that will coordinate health care services, including physical health, behavioral health, pharmacy, long term services and supports (LTSS) and Intellectual/ Developmental Disability (I/DD) services, as well as unmet health-related resource needs for Medicaid or NC Health Choice-enrolled children, youth and families served by the child welfare system.
 Individuals who enroll in the CFSP are referred to as "members" throughout this FAQ.